docsforadobe/premiere-scripting-guide/docs/item/trackitem.rst

 **Description**

 The out point set on the source clip for this trackItem.
-This is also the time trimmed from the clip's end (``TrackItem.end``), as seen in the timeline.
+This affects the time trimmed from the clip's end (``TrackItem.end``), as seen in the timeline.

 **Type**